OCA/stock-logistics-warehouse/stock_inventory_verification_request/README.rst

 A SVR must be created when warehouse operation (e.g. an inventory adjustment, a cycle count...) uncovers a count discrepancy within a slot (a small stock location), and the discrepancy is greater than the pre-defined acceptable variance threshold.
-A stock manager should accept the SVR and assign it to someone to perform it.
+It is a stock manager's task to confirm the SVR and assign it to someone to perform it.

 The aim of SVR is to find and fix errors before they are transferred to another location, so they will not be found again in similar stock operations.